1. Purpose of procedures

 2. Scope and application

-2.1 These procedures refer to 12 unit undergraduate courses, using the standard grading scale (High Distinction, Distinction, Credit, Pass and Fail).
+2.1 These procedures refer to 12 unit undergraduate courses, using the standard grading scale (as outlined in the Grades and Grade Point Average (GPA) – Academic Policy).
 Courses that have a different unit value, grading scale, or are postgraduate courses may have different assessment requirements; these differences are identified in Part A Sections 3.7 - 3.10.

 Please refer to the University’s Glossary of terms for policy and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to the effectiveness of it: